appvia/terranetes/docs/terranetes-controller/admin/providers.md

     name: admin
 ```

-At the same time you could provide another limited set of permissions to all cluster users by removing the selector.
+Concurrently, you can offer a distinct set of limited permissions to all cluster users by omitting the selector.

-This feature could also be used to map to different pod identity roles in the cloud vendor, or different service account mapped to [Vault](https://www.vaultproject.io/).
+This feature also enables the mapping of different pod identity roles to cloud vendors or distinct service accounts linked to [Vault](https://www.vaultproject.io/).

 ## Provider Configuration

-You can incorporate additional configuration into the [Provider](docs/terranetes-controller/reference/providers.terraform.appvia.io.md) via the `spec.configuration`.
-For instance the Azure provider comes with a [features](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/features-block) which can be configured in the provider as such
+The `spec.configuration` field within the [Provider](docs/terranetes-controller/reference/providers.terraform.appvia.io.md) resource allows for the integration of supplementary configuration settings.
+A notable example is the Azure provider, which includes a [features](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/features-block) block that can be specifically tailored within the provider configuration.

 ```yaml
 apiVersion: terraform.appvia.io/v1alpha1